neko3cs/neko3cs/README.md

 I'm neko3cs, working at japanese system integrator as software engineer!

-My interest is C#, .NET, Domain Driven Design, PowerShell, Web Application, Node, Typescript, and so on....

 I usually develop enterprise application as work and develop useful tool as private!

+# My interest

+My interest is to make people happy through software development.

+For this reason, I am focusing on the following this:

+- C# and .NET
+- Domain Driven Design
+- Quality Assurance
+- PowerShell and Automization
+- Web Application
+- Node.js
+- Typescript
+- Angular

 # My GitHub Status